mshowman/capstoneBlockchain/README.md

 Download the repo or use the link to clone the repo via the command line using the command:
 >`git clone https://github.com/mshowman/capstoneBlockchain.git`

-# Navigate into the project directory #
+# Install the required packages via npm #
-Navigate to the project directory (bloxiom), then run:
+Run:
 >`npm install`

 # Running the web app locally #
-In the project directory, you can run:
+Run:
 >`npm start`

 Runs the app in the development mode.<br />